Watermain Maintenance

 Watermain flushing

 Regular watermain flushing helps maintain drinking water quality by removing build-up and mineral deposits in the distribution system.
 Oxford County Water Operations performs watermain flushing twice a year by forcing water through watermains at high speed and discharging it through hydrants and blow-offs.
 The fast-moving water washes away any sediment.
-Flushing takes place between 8:00 a.m. - 5:00 p.m. on the dates specified below, with the exception of Ingersoll.
+Flushing takes place between 8:00 a.m. - 5:00 p.m. on the dates specified in the spring and fall schedule, with the exception of Ingersoll.

 8:00 a.m. – 5:00 p.m. |